aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 8. Parameter estimation

-### Advanced Exercise (where you decide yourself which tools to run etc.): the case of the "Louisiana gastroenterologist"
+### <a name="fromPhylogenyQuestionToAnswerAdvancedExerciseLouisianaGastroenterologist"></a>Advanced Exercise (where you decide yourself which tools to run etc.): the case of the "Louisiana gastroenterologist"

 [Metzker et al. PNAS 2002](http://www.ncbi.nlm.nih.gov/pubmed/12388776) describe a phylogenetic analysis of HIV env/gp120 sequences that was used as evidence in the trial of a Louisiana gastroenterologist accused of deliberately infecting someone (the "victim") with HIV-infected blood from one of the gastroenterologist's patients.